 Over time I realize that people are not asking me if they should become cake decorators, people are usually struggling to make this decision because they do not know what to expect.
 Change is not easy, nor are new decisions.
 But before you make these decisions it is very important to ask what is expected of you and what can you expect as the outcome.

-At this time I had not idea or interest in becoming a cake decorator.
-This was made by a mom for her son and of course everybody loved it.
-Everybody was so excited about the cake. they loved how I made the cake and wouldn’t stop praising it.
+At this time I had no idea or interest in becoming a cake decorator.
+This was made by a mom for her son and of course, everybody loved it.
+Everybody was so excited about the cake.
+They loved how I made the cake and wouldn’t stop praising it.
 Why?
 Because it was not made by a professional, it was made by a mom, so people are not expecting the cake to be perfect.
-They look at the love that went into making this cake not the craftsmanship.
+They look at the love that went into making this cake, not the craftsmanship.

 That’s the first difference between being a home baker or a professional.
 People expect more from a professional as compared to a hobbyist.
-Don’t get me wrong there are some who do an absolutely amazing job on their hobby!!.
+Don’t get me wrong there are some who do an absolutely amazing job on their hobby!!

 So, is it really necessary to be very skilled to decide if you want to become a cake decorator?

-I remember telling my husband I could do this for the rest of my life and never complain.
-Lucky for me I have a very supportive husband who said.
-Well, then why don’t you?
+I remember saying to my husband – I could do this for the rest of my life!

-Let’s face it – though cake decorating is a paid for profession, we don’t really get paid very well do we? at least not us home bakers.
-There is no way you can fairly charge the amount of artistic time you put into a cake.
+Let’s face it – though cake decorating is a paid-for profession, we don’t really get paid very well do we? at least not us home bakers.
+There is no way you can fairly charge the amount of time you put into a cake.
 It’s the passion that makes you go the extra mile.
 Because if you worked for the money then you probably earn better for your time doing something else.

-That is the next question you need to ask yourself?
+That is the next question you need to ask yourself.
 Are you skilled?

 I notice quite a few women think – well, I’m at home, I like making cakes and It’s a nice opportunity to make some money while at home.
 And they start taking orders, charging as low as they can to attract customers, and you see no progress or upgrade in their first or 50th cake.

-To me that is an absolute No, No No!!!
+To me, that is an absolute No, No No!!!

-If you decide you want to become a professional, you have to invest into it.
+If you decide you want to become a professional, you have to invest in it.
 Invest time into practicing your cakes, Invest money to learn cake decorating from other professionals in the field.
 Put in the effort to make a professional cake before you start advertising yourself as a professional cake decorator.